 No matter the industry your business focuses on, reputation is always paramount.
-A great reputation allows your business to soar to levels never dreamed possible; a bad one can seriously hinder your chances for success.
-Looking to obtain a collections credit card processing account?
+An excellent reputation allows your business to soar to levels never dreamed possible; a bad one can seriously hinder your chances for success.
+Are you looking to obtain a collections credit card processing account?
 Industry reputation will ultimately play an important role.

-Reputation, for better or for worse, also matters when you attempt to secure a merchant account for collections credit card processing.
+For better or for worse, reputation also matters when you attempt to secure a merchant account for collections credit card processing.
 If you’re a collection agency especially, you find this a challenging process.
-Read one to learn more about the correct steps to take and potential hurdles involved with obtaining a collections credit card processing account for your agency.
+Read on to learn more about the correct steps to take and the potential hurdles involved with obtaining a collections credit card processing account for your agency.

 Why do banks view collection agencies as high-risk?

-Banks offering merchant accounts look at the reputation of your industry when reviewing your application for credit and debit card acceptance or ACH payments.
+Banks offering merchant accounts look at your industry’s reputation when reviewing your application for credit and debit card acceptance or ACH payments.
 The sad truth is most “normal” acquiring banks will decline a collections agency industry for processing solely due to public perception and negative reputation.

 Why the bleak outlook?
-After all, collection agencies are viewed as important business pillars to most organizations since they deliver a service they are not able to provide on their own without considerable cost and manpower.
+After all, collection agencies are viewed as essential business pillars to most organizations since they deliver a service they cannot provide on their own without considerable cost and workforce.
 Agencies hold customers and partners financially responsible when they either unknowingly or illegally refusing to pay us for the goods and services received.
-As customers accruing debt will ultimately want to pay off past due financial obligations via a credit card or electronic check, obtaining a stable merchant account is key.
+As customers accruing debt will ultimately want to pay off past due financial obligations via a credit card or electronic check, obtaining a stable merchant account is critical.

 In addition to negative public perception, the industry is highly regulated by governmental forces such as the FDCPA and CFPB.
-A debt collection agency needs to be constantly abreast of all changes to ensure policies and procedures do not hinder the ability to collect payments.
+A debt collection agency needs to be always abreast of all changes to ensure policies and procedures do not hinder collecting payments.
 This additional factor also makes opening a debt collection merchant account challenging.

 What other factors work against collection agencies?

 Additional factors an acquiring bank reviews upon approval include the number of chargebacks a business experiences.
-As most collection agency owners will confirm, there are plenty of people who promise to make a payment, and then call their bank or credit card company after the fact and dispute the validity of the transaction.
-Since this can quickly accrue to a large sum, banks worry collection agencies won’t have enough money to refund the transactions and the repayment will land of their shoulders.
+As most collection agency owners will confirm, there are plenty of people who promise to make a payment and then call their bank or credit card company after the fact and dispute the transaction’s validity.
+Since this can quickly accrue to a large sum, banks worry collection agencies won’t have enough money to refund the transactions, and the repayment will land on their shoulders.

-Another factor banks consider prior to approving a merchant account includes low stability.
-Many collection agencies experience high employee turnover caused largely by job-related stress and low morale.
+Another factor banks consider before approving a merchant account includes low stability.
+Many collection agencies experience high employee turnover primarily caused by job-related stress and low morale.

 What merchant account providers accept high-risk businesses such as debt collections?

-While a majority of acquiring banks and merchant providers refuse to approve a high-risk business, plenty view these companies as providing a service clearly needed and run by honest and accountable individuals.
-It is important when interviewing a merchant provider for collections credit card processing to ask if they have experience processing payments for high-risk businesses and ask for references to confirm their responses.
+While most acquiring banks and merchant providers refuse to approve a high-risk business, plenty view these companies as providing a service needed and run by honest and accountable individuals.
+When interviewing a merchant provider for collections credit card processing, it is essential to ask if they have experience processing payments for high-risk businesses and ask for references to confirm their responses.